j39m/zakopane/zakocmp/README.md

 1.  `nodelete` tells `zakocmp` to report deleted files.
 1.  `immutable` is shorthand that means the same thing as `noadd,nomodify,nodelete` all together.

+Policies are joined together (without spaces) by a comma as in the definition of the `immutable` policy.
+Order and repetition do not matter.

 ### Examples